vinceyyyyyy/MLSheet/README.md

    file in `predict` with the new one.
 4. Make sure `samconfig.toml` file from the initial deployment exists at project root, commit and push everything to the production branch on GitHub, it will be deployed to AWS automatically.

+## Limitations and Workarounds
+### Input Data Size Limit
+AWS Lambda has a limit on request body must be less than 6MB, which generally translate to you cannot post all of your input data at once if you have a large dataset.
+A timeout error would occur in Excel if the limit is exceeded.
+As a rule of thumb you should always consider minimize the data passing up and down through the internet for better performance.
+However, when it is a must to post large data, we can do that in batches.

+On `Config` sheet you will find a parameter for Batch Size, which controls how many rows of the input table will be posted in each batch.
+When you try to refresh data but run into timeout error, you can use a smaller batch size instead.
+One example is that when there are 6 columns to post, the batch size needs to be less than 40,000.

+### Processing Time limit
+AWS API Gateway waits a maximum of 29 seconds for a Lambda function proxy invocation to complete, which means your model has less than 29 seconds to do the scoring.
+Again, this can be solved by scoring in batches.
+However, when your scoring function involves intense computation and takes longer than 29 seconds to finish, you might want to think about whether this is the right tool for you (do you really need to do this in a spreadsheet?).

 ## Cost Estimation